 This truly is a good vaccine in numbers – the efficacy rate is good.
 We want to do everything possible to ensure pregnancies and labors are as normal and healthy as possible.
-Our goal is to keep pregnant patients from getting sick from COVID-19, and the vaccine is a good way to keep pregnancy and labor progressing as normal so that things go well for mom and baby.
+Our goal is to keep pregnant patients from getting sick from COVID-19 and the vaccine is a good way to keep pregnancy and labor progressing as normal so that things go well for mom and baby.

 In addition, there are no preservatives (i.e. aluminum or thimerosal) in the COVID-19 vaccine.
 In fact, that’s why it needs to be frozen because there are no added components to preserve it.

-We understand your concern around only putting things in your body that have been well-tested, for the sake of yourself and your unborn or breastfeeding child, and we are here to support you in your decision.
+We understand your concern around only putting things in your body that have been well-tested, but for the sake of yourself and your unborn or breastfeeding child, we are here to support you in your decision.
 We urge you to talk to your OB or midwife to weigh the risks and benefits in order to help you make an educated decision that’s best for you.

-For more information and resources about pregnancy and COVID-19, including the vaccine, visit
+For more information and resources about pregnancy and COVID-19, including the vaccine, visit:

 If you have concerns about information you’re hearing or articles you’ve read, make sure to take them to your OB or midwife.